Frequently Asked Questions (FAQ's)

 What types of records may I ask for?

 You may request records in the VA’s possession and control in any format including electronic format.
 The Department of Justice notes that for FOIA purposes, “records” includes all tangible documentations of information regardless of whether they are records under 44 U.S.C. § 3301.
 Physical objects such as human specimens (e.g., blood samples), equipment (e.g., computers and furniture), and office supplies; or personal notes of VA employees or contractor employees are not records.

 Can you help me find a relative or friend who is a Veteran?

-If the Veteran is in our records, your message to the Veteran will be sealed and the envelope sent to the Veteran’s address we have on file.
-Please note that the Veteran may not have informed us of a change of address, so we cannot guarantee receipt of your message.
-If the Veteran receives your note, it is then up to the Veteran to contact you.
-This process is designed to protect the privacy of our Veterans as required by law.
+If the Veteran is in our records, your unsealed envelope will be sealed and the envelope will be sent to the Veteran’s address that we have on file.
+If the Veteran receives our note, it is then up to the Veteran to contact you.
+This process is designed to protect the privacy of our Veterans.

 How long will it take for me to get a response to my request?

 Under the law, all federal agencies are required to respond to a FOIA request within 20 business days, unless there are “unusual circumstances.”
 The time period generally begins when the request is received by the FOIA office within the VA that maintains the records sought.